kubevault/kubevault/docs/guides/hub-spoke/deploy-hub-spoke.md

   terminationPolicy: WipeOut
 ```

-The `vault` Service exposes the Vault API on port 8200 and the spoke-agent gRPC proxy on port 50053; both travel through the same LoadBalancer.
+The `vault` Service exposes the Vault API on port 8200 and the spoke-relay gRPC proxy on port 50053; both travel through the same LoadBalancer.

 ## Step 2: Select spoke clusters with a Placement